-As of May 2008, there were 466,231 noncustodial parents in Florida who owed past-due child support.
-Statewide, almost 59 percent of child support cases are being paid in arrears.
+The department reports that as of mid-July 2009, of the total Title IV-D caseload, there were 468,596 noncustodial parents eligible to be matched using the insurance claim data exchange.
 Section 409.25656, F.S., provides the Department of Revenue with the authority to levy any credit or personal property of an obligor for any past-due child support.
 This includes bank accounts, vehicles, and insurance claim payments.
-Section 409.25659, F.S., was established during the 2004 Legislative Session to provide for the identification of claims on liability insurance which could potentially be applied to child support arrearages in Title IV-D cases.
+Section 409.25659, F.S., was established during the 2004 Legislative Session to provide for the identification of claims on liability insurance 14 which could potentially be applied to child support arrearages in Title IV-D cases.
+15

 The department was directed by statute to develop and operate a data match system which would identify noncustodial parents who owe past-due child support and who also have a claim with an insurer.
 This process allows insurers to voluntarily provide DOR with the name, address, and if known, date of birth and social security number or other taxpayer identification number for each noncustodial parent identified as having a claim.
-17 This data can only be used for purposes of child support enforcement.
-18
+16 This data can only be used for purposes of child support enforcement.
+17

-Within the data match system, an insurer may provide DOR with the needed information in one of three ways:19
+Within the data match system, an insurer may provide DOR with the needed information in one of three ways:18